robertdumitrescu/Interview-UsersListing/README.md

 # Interview-UsersListing

 ## Overview

-This is a task received from an Ireland development company to win a home-based role for a small project that they are developing.
+I received this assignment from a company I worked with.
+It was a lead software corporation with headquarters in Sillicon Valley, California, USA.
+I worked from home as an outsourced developer and I had a presentation meeting with them every week to show my progress and to review what was developed in the last sprint.

 I applied for the following position:

-> Full-stack web developer
+> Senior Front-end developer with Node.js background

 ## Demo
 I deployed the demo behind two reverse proxies with a load balancer.
-If you have any trouble viewing the demo, please contact me.
+If you have any trouble viewing the demo, please contact me on **robertdum01@gmail.com**.
-> The fully functional demo can be found here: [Demo-Interview-UsersListing](http://coming-soon.com)
+> The fully functional demo can be found here: [Demo-Interview-UsersListing](http://demouserslisting.rdumitrescu.com/admin/users)

 ## Task